tonydattolo/tonydattolo/README.md

 Hey visitor,

 My name is Tony.
 I'm a full stack software engineer.
 I have a Bachelor of Science in Computer Science from Indiana University - Bloomington.
 I took Professor Dahkilic's Intro to CS course on a whim and completely fell in love with programming -- to the point of dropping out of business school with just a year to finish.
-I have worked as a full stack software engineer at a YCombinator backed B2B SaaS Fintech called Modernbanc (W20).
+I have worked as a full stack software engineer at a YCombinator backed B2B and Enterprise SaaS Fintechs Modernbanc (W20) and ProSights (W24).
 I am a true generalist, meaning I have a broad range of experience in both technical and non-technical fields.

 On the technical side I love doing everything across the stack.
 I prefer open-source and self-hosted solutions whenever possible.
 I believe it makes you a better engineer and is more sustainable for any business long-term to minimize costs.
 On the non-technical side I have worked in operations, finance, sales, and marketing.
 I am comfortable networking, talking to users, going to events, negotiating deals, etc.